-A Billion Ways To Bust Through A Muscle Plateau
+A Billion Ways To Bust Through A Muscle, Strength, Or Weight-Loss Plateau

-Think for a minute about your training and progress — does it feel like your muscle growth has slowed, or even stopped altogether?
+Think for a minute about your training and progress — does it feel like your muscle growth, strength gains, or weight-loss have slowed, or even stopped altogether?

 If so, you’re stuck in the belly of a big, black, fitness abyss known as a plateau.
 You might be thinking: “I’ve busted my butt in the gym day-in and day-out, but the results just aren’t coming — what’s going on!?”
 Plateaus are unbelievably discouraging and frustrating, and for a lot of people they cause a complete drop off from fitness altogether.